tyler-le/UC-Socially-Dead-Chatroom/README.md

 # uc-socially-dead-chatroom
-Realtime chatroom using MongoDB, NodeJS, and SocketIO.
+Realtime chatroom using MongoDB, Express, NodeJS, and SocketIO.